palantirnet/search_api_federated_solr/README.md

 1. Optional: [Theme the ReactJS search app](https://www.drupal.org/docs/7/modules/search-api-federated-solr/search-api-federated-solr-module/theming-the-reactjs-search)
 1. Optional: Add the federated search page form block to your site theme

+## Adding Solr query debug information to proxy response

+To see debug information when using the proxy for your search queries, set `$conf['search_api_federated_solr_proxy_debug_query']` to `TRUE` in your settings.php.

+Then user your browsers developer tools to inspect  network traffic.
+When your site makes a search query through the proxy, inspect the response for this request and you should now see a `debug` object added to the response object.

+*Note: we recommend leaving this set to `FALSE` for production environments, as it could have an impact on performance.*

 ## Updating the bundled React application

 When changes to [federated-search-react](https://github.com/palantirnet/federated-search-react/) are made they'll need to be pulled into this module.
 To do so: